eduvpn/documentation/MULTI_NODE.md

 # Multi Node Setup

-When you want to scale up your deployment, i.e. have multiple nodes connect with one controller, this document is for you!
+When you want to scale up your deployment, i.e. have multiple nodes connected with one controller, this document is for you!

 This document will show how to set up multiple nodes.
-The OpenVPN clients will be distributed over the nodes using DNS round-robin.
+The VPN clients will automatically be distributed over the nodes.

 ## Requirements